Where to Stay in Puerto Vallarta

 The Zona Hotelera (Hotel Zone) stretches along the coast between 5 de Diciembre and the Marina.
 This is where you will find the city’s high-rise hotels, large all-inclusive resorts, and modern shopping centers.
 The neighborhood was designed to handle the bulk of Vallarta’s tourism, leaving the historic downtown architecture intact.
 The beaches here, such as Playa de Oro, are wide, golden-sand stretches that are frequently awarded Blue Flag status for cleanliness and safety.

 While many visitors stay on-property for meals, the area is home to La Isla Shopping Village, an open-air mall with international brands, a cinema, and several good restaurants.
-For high-end dining, this neighborhood features Icu (recognized with a Michelin Bib Gourmand) and the visually striking La Leche.
+For high-end dining, the neighborhood features Campomar and the visually striking La Leche.
 The Hotel Zone is very well-connected; it is a quick 10-minute bus or Uber ride south to the historic center or north to the Marina.
 It’s an ideal base for travelers who want easy beach access and resort amenities without being fully isolated from the city.

 6. Nuevo Vallarta & Marina Vallarta